 That said, streamlining processes and doing more with less frees up time to focus on honing messaging, storytelling, and relationship building, which are always sure ways to expand your reach and connect with people who believe what you believe, and want to make the world a better place via your work.

-As one of many incredible arts nonprofits in Chicago, we’ve benefited a ton from witnessing others growth and learning.
+As one of many incredible nonprofit art organizations in Chicago, we’ve benefited a ton from witnessing others growth and learning.
 We’ve also been excited to contribute thought leadership around funding strategies while adopting an inherently entrepreneurial approach that has been made possible in large part by implementing practical systems, making use of resources made available to nonprofits, and retaining a beginner’s mind to keep us fresh.

 1. Canva (FREE + upgrades): a great graphic design tool that is simpler and more straight-forward than Photoshop.
 Allows for greater variance in skill level, includes templates, and helps more folks on your team contribute to graphic design needs in a pinch.